WHAT IS THE TEACHERS INSTITUTE?

 The Ed Factory’s Teachers Institute has helped me to see student-student relationships in a new way.
 It has changed my daily practice and how I relate with my students and how I encourage them to relate with one another.

-Morgan Fierst and Stephanie Woldum started in the Teachers Institute as fellows and later became Institute Mentors to new fellows.
+Morgan Fierst and Stephanie Woldum began their tenure in the Teachers Institute as fellows and later became Institute Mentors to new fellows.
 During their fellowship term, Morgan and Stephanie led their algebra students through an examination of math, race, and Minneapolis home foreclosures resulting from the Great Recession.
 Morgan and Stephanie designed a challenging, project-based learning experience for students.
-Supported by the Teachers Institute, Morgan, Stephanie, and six of their students presented their project at the "Creating Balance in an Unjust World" conference in San Francisco.
-Morgan is the winner and Stephanie was a finalist for the Presidential Award for Excellence in Math and Science Teaching.
+With support from the Teachers Institute, Morgan and Stephanie, along with six of their students, presented their project at the "Creating Balance in an Unjust World" conference in San Francisco.
+Morgan is the winner, and Stephanie was a finalist for the Presidential Award for Excellence in Math and Science Teaching.

 Read about their work, inspired by the Teachers Institute, in the Twin Cities' Star Tribune.

-ANSWER: use a love pedagogy to build social connections between teachers + students
+ANSWER: THE INSTITUTE USES a love pedagogy to build AUTHENTIC social CONNECTIONS between teachers AND students

 Listen to how the Teachers Institute helped Je'meyah want to come to school every day.